How to Set Up a New Mac: Should You Migrate or Do a Clean Installation?

 How to migrate files to a new Mac

 Apple includes a useful tool as part of macOS: Migration Assistant.
-This feature is similar to Setup Assistant, which only runs during the setup of a new Mac; therefore, if you have set up your Mac as new, you will have to use Migration Assistant to copy files from either a backup or a different Mac.
+This feature is similar to Setup Assistant, which only runs during the setup of a new Mac.
+Therefore, if you have set up your Mac as new, you can use Migration Assistant to copy files from either a backup or a different Mac.
+Or you can copy them manually, doing a clean installation, which we look at later in this article.

-When you set up a new Mac, the Migration Assistant offers to copy your files.
+When you set up a new Mac, the Migration Assistant offers to copy your files from your old Mac.
 To use this tool on a Mac, do one of the following:

 - Make sure both Macs are nearby.
 If both your old and new Macs are running macOS Sierra or later, Migration Assistant creates a peer-to-peer Wi-Fi network to transfer files.
 If either Mac is running Mac OS X El Capitan or earlier, you’ll need to make sure both Macs are connected to the same Wi-Fi network.

 - If you use an external hard drive for Time Machine backups on your old Mac, make sure that the Time Machine backup has run recently.
-Then safely eject and disconnect it from the old Mac, and then plug it into the new Mac.
+It’s a good idea to do a Time Machine backup just before setting up the new Mac.
+Safely eject and disconnect it from the old Mac, and then plug it into the new Mac.

 - If you’re migrating from a PC running Microsoft Windows, Apple recommends first installing all available Windows updates.
 Then, on your PC, run the appropriate version of Windows Migration Assistant based on the version of macOS to which you’ll migrate your data.
 (If you’ve bought a new Mac in 2024, you’ll want to choose the current version of Windows Migration Assistant, which can transfer data to macOS Sonoma.)